microsoft/vscode-docs/remote-tutorials/containers/run-in-container.md

 ## Run the application

-We can now hit `kb(workbench.debug.start)` which will run the application inside the container.
+We can now hit `kb(workbench.action.debug.start)` which will run the application inside the container.
 Once the process starts, navigate to http://localhost:3000 and you should see the simple Node.js server running!

 ![Building image](images/containers/hello-remote-world.png)

 # Next steps

-At this point you're running and developing fully in a containerized environment!
+At this point, you're running and developing fully in a containerized environment!

 If you would like to see how the extension sets up and configures your containers, read on to the next section.